navamikairanda/neuralclothsim/README.md

 TODO: add link

 ## Installation
 Clone this repository to `${code_root}`.
-The following sets up a new conda environment with all NeuralClothSim dependencies
+The following sets up a new conda environment with all NeuralClothSim dependencies.

 ```
 conda create --name neuralclothsim python=3.10